 Please note: St Catharine's does not accept applications from:

 We also discourage applications from students who would be under 17 years and 9 months when they start their course.

 See this page for details of the above.

 Below is a summary of the application process for Cambridge.
 If, after reading this, you have any further questions, see our 'important information' page or get in touch using the details at the bottom of this page.

-There are between two and four things you must submit as part of your application.
+There are two, three or four things you must submit as part of your application, depending on your situation.
 Every year we unfortunately have to reject applications because candidates have not sent us the appropriate information.

 - all must submit a UCAS application

 - all must submit a Cambridge Supplementary Application Questionnaire (SAQ)

 - all science applicants and many arts/humanities applicants must ensure they are registered for pre-interview assessments

 - those located outside the EU when they apply must submit a Cambridge Online Preliminary Application (COPA)